 Lifting the Veil, or, How the Stars Aligned for Isis, Hermes, and Diana to Vanquish Satan and Usher in the Aquarian Age

-Three new and influential traditions had formed in this revival: spiritualism, Theosophy, and the Hermetic Order of the Golden Dawn.
+Three new and influential traditions emerged in this revival: spiritualism, Theosophy, and the Hermetic Order of the Golden Dawn.
 Throughout the 20th century, ideas and teachings formed in these circles would move from the relatively obscure to the mainstream of American culture.
-As Western esotericism gained popularity, the emphasis moved from understanding and mastering the cosmos, to understanding and mastering the self, with through lines apparent in such diverse heirs as feminist theology, the New Age movement, nature spirituality, modern yoga, the prosperity gospel, and the bestselling self-help book The Secret.
+As Western esotericism gained popularity, the emphasis moved from understanding and mastering the cosmos to understanding and mastering the self, with through lines apparent in such diverse heirs as feminist theology, the New Age movement, nature spirituality, modern yoga, the prosperity gospel, and the bestselling self-help book The Secret.

 This exhibition showcases how the transmission of esoteric knowledge, once exclusively bestowed from master to disciple, often through a series of initiations, moved into the realms of publishing, correspondence courses, and other media, inventing new traditions, becoming more inclusive, and creating controversies along the way.

 The exhibition was curated by Special Collections Librarian David Gartrell, with assistance from librarian Selena Chau, and UCSB student Jessica Dubrovner.